limitium/limitium-datcyl-manuform/README.md

 ## Keycaps

 Dactyl manufrom was designed for a SA like profile for additional curvature.
-Any profile for SA family can be taken.
+Any profile from the SA family can be taken.

 ### ASA profile